nanocurrency/nano-docs/docs/integration-guides/key-management.md

 !!! info "Additional details"
     * The newlines (`"\n"`) in the response are for display purposes only and are ignored.
     * Always ensure that every quotation mark is properly escaped.
-    * [`block_create`](/commands/rpc-protocol#block-create) RPC commands generally take longer than other RPC commands because the nano\_node has to generate the [Proof-of-Work](/integration-guides/the-basics/#proof-of-work) for the transaction.
+    * [`block_create`](/commands/rpc-protocol#block_create) RPC commands generally take longer than other RPC commands because the nano\_node has to generate the [Proof-of-Work](/integration-guides/the-basics/#proof-of-work) for the transaction.
 The response block data is already properly escaped for the [`process`](/commands/rpc-protocol#process) RPC command.
     * The nano\_node creating and signing this transaction has no concept of what the transaction amount is, nor network state; all the nano\_node knows is that it is creating a block whose previous block on the account chain has hash `92BA74A7D6DC7557F3EDA95ADC6341D51AC777A0A6FF0688A5C492AB2B2CB40D` results in the account having a balance of `3618869000000000000000000000000`.
     * If the account's balance at block hash `92BA74A7D6DC7557F3EDA95ADC6341D51AC777A0A6FF0688A5C492AB2B2CB40D` was actually `5618869000000000000000000000000`, then 2 $nano$ would have been sent to `nano_1q3hqecaw15cjt7thbtxu3pbzr1eihtzzpzxguoc37bj1wc5ffoh7w74gi6p`.

 !!! question "What if I receive funds on my account and then broadcast the above crafted send?
 Would this result in me sending excess funds to the recipient?"
     If you followed this guide, then the answer is "no".
-When you issued the [`account_info`](/commands/rpc-protocol#account-info) RPC command, you received the account's balance at a specific blockhash on its account-chain.
+When you issued the [`account_info`](/commands/rpc-protocol#account_info) RPC command, you received the account's balance at a specific blockhash on its account-chain.
 In your crafted transaction, you specify that hash in the `"previous"` field.
 If funds were signed into your account, the headblock on your account-chain would change.
 Since your send no longer refers to the headblock on your account-chain when broadcasted, the network would reject your transaction.

 !!! warning
     Since only the resulting balance is recorded, the transaction amount is interpreted as the difference in balance from the previous block on the account-chain and the newly created block.
-For this reason, it is crucial that you obtain the current account balance and headblock in the same atomic [`account_info`](/commands/rpc-protocol#account-info) RPC command.
+For this reason, it is crucial that you obtain the current account balance and headblock in the same atomic [`account_info`](/commands/rpc-protocol#account_info) RPC command.

     When not following this guide closely, the following **inappropriate sequence of events could lead to erroneous amounts sent** to a recipient.

-    1. An account's balance, say 5 $nano$, was obtained using the [`account_balance`](/commands/rpc-protocol#account-balance) RPC command (**never use this command for transaction related operations**).
+    1. An account's balance, say 5 $nano$, was obtained using the [`account_balance`](/commands/rpc-protocol#account_balance) RPC command (**never use this command for transaction related operations**).
 This balance is valid as of hypothetical **BLOCK_A**.
     1. By another process you control, a receive (**BLOCK_B**) was signed and broadcasted into your account-chain (race-condition).
     * Lets say this `receive` increased the funds on the account chain by 10 $nano$, resulting in a final balance 15 $nano$.
-    1. The account's frontier block is obtained by the [`accounts_frontiers`](/commands/rpc-protocol#accounts-frontiers) RPC command, returning the hash of **BLOCK_B**.
+    1. The account's frontier block is obtained by the [`accounts_frontiers`](/commands/rpc-protocol#accounts_frontiers) RPC command, returning the hash of **BLOCK_B**.
 Other transaction metadata is obtained by other RPC commands.
     1. With the collected data, if a send transaction was created for 3 $nano$, the final balance would be computed as $5 - 3$, or 2 $nano$.
     1. When this is broadcasted, since it is referring to the current head block on the account, **BLOCK_B**, the network would accept it.
 But, because the balance as of **BLOCK_B** was actually 15 $nano$, this would result in 12 $nano$ being sent to the recipient.

-    For this reason, **only populate transaction data source from a single [`account_info`](/commands/rpc-protocol#account-info) RPC call**.
+    For this reason, **only populate transaction data source from a single [`account_info`](/commands/rpc-protocol#account_info) RPC call**.

 !!! example "Step 3: Broadcast the transaction"
     As a result of the command above, the nano\_node will return a signed, but not yet broadcasted transaction.
-Broadcasting of the signed transaction is covered in the [Broadcasting a Transaction](#broadcasting-a-transaction) section.
+Broadcasting of the signed transaction is covered in the [Broadcasting Transactions](#broadcasting-transactions) section.

 ---